Improving the customer experience is mission critical for brands. Here's a checklist to help you make your CX resolutions – and keep them.

 - Is it possible to measure our success with customer experience?

-- What does a positive customer experience look like?
+- What does a positive CX look like?

 The best way to create a happy customer is to deliver a customer experience focused on satisfaction.
 Let’s say that again: to make a happy customer concentrate on their happiness.